bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/deploy-in-5-seconds.md

 - A MySQL instance for the Test environment
 - A MySQL instance for the Prod environment

-Each instance has a copy of the sample dataset in it.
+Each MySQL instance has a copy of the sample dataset in it.
 We choose the dataset_small of [our open-source database "employee"](https://github.com/bytebase/employee-sample-database-mysql) as the sample for our tutorial.

 ![_](/static/docs-assets/bytebase-docker.png)